andywimmer/ansible-grav/README.md

 ## Caveats

+Recall the first three words of this readme.

 This playbook does not create any users or lock down your sshd_config by disabling root login or password authentication - all of which are recommended if using for production.

 **This playbook deletes /var/www/html** prior to installing Grav.
-For a fresh VPS you're probably fine with that - but you know - warning anyway.
+For a fresh VPS you're probably fine with that - but you know, warning anyway.

 This playbook does not install Grav with SSL enabled in the NGINX site.
 Read the [documentation](https://learn.getgrav.org/webservers-hosting/local/nginx#using-ssl-with-an-existing-certificate) for more information on enabling SSL with an origin certificate.

+`become: true` is peppered throughout this playbook to support AWS and the default 'ubuntu' user.
+I haven't looked, but if there's a better way to do this on a global level that would be great.

+## QA

+This playbook has been tested under the following scenarios:

+*   [Vultr](https://www.vultr.com/) VC2 VPSs running Ubuntu Server 16.04, 16.12 & 17.04
+*   [AWS](https://aws.amazon.com/) EC2 VPS running Ubuntu Server 16.04